duybaohuynhtan/Deep-Learning-Specialization/README.md

 [![Language](https://img.shields.io/badge/Language-Python-green)](https://www.python.org/)
 [![Framework](https://img.shields.io/badge/Framework-TensorFlow-orange)](https://www.tensorflow.org/)

+This repository contains resources, assignments, and projects from the [**Deep Learning Specialization**](https://www.coursera.org/specializations/deep-learning) by [**DeepLearning.AI**](https://www.deeplearning.ai/) on **Coursera**, instructed by **Andrew Ng**.
+The specialization consists of 5 courses that provide a comprehensive introduction to deep learning techniques and applications.

 ## 📚 Overview

-This repository contains resources, assignments, and projects from the [**Deep Learning Specialization**](https://www.coursera.org/specializations/deep-learning) by [DeepLearning.AI](https://www.deeplearning.ai/) on **Coursera**, instructed by Andrew Ng.
-The specialization consists of 5 courses that provide a comprehensive introduction to deep learning techniques and applications.
+The Deep Learning Specialization is a foundational program designed to equip you with the knowledge and skills to build advanced AI systems.
+You’ll learn to develop and optimize neural networks like CNNs, RNNs, LSTMs, and Transformers, using techniques such as Dropout, BatchNorm, and advanced initialization methods.

+Through hands-on projects with Python and TensorFlow, you'll apply deep learning to real-world problems like speech recognition, music generation, chatbots, and translation.
+The program also includes career guidance from industry and academic experts to help you advance in the AI field.

 ## 🎓 What You'll Learn

+In this course, you’ll learn to:

-- 🏗️ Build and train deep neural networks
+- Build and train deep neural networks, tune architecture parameters, and apply vectorized implementations
-- ⚙️ Identify key architecture parameters
-- 🖩 Implement vectorized neural networks
-- 🌐 Apply deep learning to various applications
-- 📊 Train test sets and analyze variance for DL applications
-- 🧪 Use standard techniques and optimization algorithms
+- Use train/test splits, analyze bias and variance, and apply optimization techniques in TensorFlow
-- 🧠 Build neural networks in TensorFlow
-- 🖼️ Develop CNNs for detection and recognition tasks
-- 🎨 Apply neural style transfer to generate art
+- Develop CNNs for image and video tasks, including object detection, recognition, and neural style transfer
-- 🖼️ Process image and video data
-- 🔄 Build and train RNNs
-- 📝 Work with NLP and Word Embeddings
-- 🤖 Use HuggingFace tokenizers and transformer models
-- 🏷️ Perform Named Entity Recognition and Question Answering
+- Build RNNs for NLP tasks, work with word embeddings, and use Hugging Face tools for named entity recognition and question answering

+## 💡 Applied Learning Projects

+By completing this specialization, you'll be able to:

+- 🏗️ Build and train deep neural networks, implement vectorized neural networks, identify architecture parameters, and apply DL to your applications
+- 🛠️ Use best practices to train and develop test sets and analyze bias/variance for building DL applications, use standard NN techniques, apply optimization algorithms, and implement a neural network in TensorFlow
+- 🧠 Use strategies for reducing errors in ML systems, understand complex ML settings, and apply end-to-end, transfer, and multi-task learning
+- 🖼️ Build a Convolutional Neural Network, apply it to visual detection and recognition tasks, use neural style transfer to generate art, and apply these algorithms to image, video, and other 2D/3D data
+- 🔄 Build and train Recurrent Neural Networks and its variants (GRUs, LSTMs), apply RNNs to character-level language modeling, work with NLP and Word Embeddings, and use HuggingFace tokenizers and transformers to perform Named Entity Recognition and Question Answering

 ## 📋 Specialization Structure